jjnether/obsidian_backup/jnetherton/DA/Active Orders/121288 - Minnesota Power Co..md

 - cold load/inrush?
 - I assume I need to add all the template settings to programming spec?
 	- do reclosing settings need to be in programming spec? - there's some I didn't include
-- Should there be permissives for putting devices in LS? (i.e. sectionalizer will only enter LS if it's closed, and tie if it's open - when would a recloser?)
+- Should there be permissives for putting devices in LS? (i.e. sectionalizer will only enter LS if it's closed, and tie if it's open - when would a recloser?) - NO
 - ???We might want to check with Erich and/or Bob on events they have seen.
 During reclosing depending on logic I'm not sure if the Tie will see voltage re-established to restated it's auto close timer.
 If not the auto close timer might need to be extended longer than the reclosers total reclose cycle.
 - Ground trip and fast curve were hardcoded in Bob's program - I assume it's fine to let them be handled normally?
 - Bob's program had high current alarm logic (50p4/50g4) - just an alarm when pickup is exceeded.
 Should this stay?